lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 But what if we want to keep users logged in to our site?

-First of all we'll need a function that invokes Auth0's `checkSession()` method to check their service to see if our users is already authenticated.
+First of all we'll need a function that invokes Auth0's `checkSession()` method, to check their service to see if our users is already authenticated.

 ```diff
  // src/app/auth/auth.service.ts